DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 ### Basic setup of the server

+> **NOTE:** This is a quite basic configuration of WireGuard, suitable for this particular usecase.
+> It fully supports IPv6 (but here having IPv4 addresses in the VPN is sufficient) and
+> can be configured in other ways than the classic "one VPN server with several clients" scenario
+> used here.
+> If you've already got a wireguard connection `wg0` configured, just give it another name
+> like `wg1`, so whenever this Howto mentions `wg0`, use `wg1` instead.

-You will need a private and corresponding public key for WireGuard for the server (and also for each client, we'll get to that later).
+Wireguard requires a private and corresponding public key for the server (and also for each client, we'll get to that later).
 Create a directory that only root can access to store them in:
 `# mkdir /root/wireguard && chmod 700 /root/wireguard`
 `# cd /root/wireguard && umask 077`

-Now use WireGuards `wg` tool to generate private key (stored it in a file called `wg_privatekey.txt`):
+Now use WireGuards `wg` tool with the `genkey` command to generate a new private key (stored it in a file called `wg_privatekey.txt`):
 `# wg genkey > wg_privatekey.txt`
-and to generate the public key (stored in `wg_publickey.txt`) from the private key:
+and the `pubkey` command to generate the public key (`wg_publickey.txt`) from the private key:
 `# cat wg_privatekey.txt | wg pubkey > wg_publickey.txt`

 The easiest way to set up a WireGuard network device (here it's called `wg0`) is creating a config